tolkit/fasta_windows/README.md

 `./target/release/fasta_windows --fasta /path/to/your/fasta --kmer_size 3 --window_size 100 --output /path/to/output`

-Or to use default kmer length and windows, and calculate kmer count distance from window to genome wide:
+Or to use default kmer length and windows (1kb), and calculate kmer count distance from window to genome wide:

 `./target/release/fasta_windows --fasta /path/to/your/fasta --output /path/to/output --kmer_distance true`